Emerge-Lab/gpudrive/README.md

 [SMALL VIDEO CLIP HERE]

-As shown above, the simulated environment is a 3D environment consisting of two agents and a row of three rooms.
+As shown above, the simulator implements a 3D environment consisting of two agents and a row of three rooms.
 All agents start in the first room, and must navigate to as many new rooms as possible.
 The agents must step on buttons or push movable blocks over buttons to trigger the opening of doors that lead to new rooms.
 Agents are rewarded based on their progress along the length of the level.

 The codebase trains a shared policy that controls agents individually with direct engine inputs rather than pixel observations.
 Agents interact with the simulator as follows:

-Action Space:
+**Action Space:**
  * Movement amount: Egocentric polar coordinates for the direction and amount to move, translated to XY forces in the physics engine.
  * Rotation amount: Torque applied to the agent to turn.
  * Grab: Boolean, true to grab if possible or release if already holding an object.

-Observation Space:
+**Observation Space:**
  * Global position.
  * Position within the current room.
  * Distance and direction to all the buttons and cubes in the current room (egocentric polar coordinates).